yablokoff/minimongo/README.rst

 interface to MongoDB.

-It provides a very thin, dynamicly typed (schema-less) object management layer for any data stored in any MongoDB collection. ``minimongo`` directly calls the existing pymongo_ query syntax.
+It provides a very thin, dynamicly typed (schema-less) object management layer with simple consistency for any data stored in any MongoDB collection.
+``minimongo`` directly calls the existing pymongo_ query syntax.

 ``minimongo`` can easily layer on top of existing MongoDB collections, and will work properly with almost any existing schema, even from third party